 All of our Career Decision Making services are available, free of charge, to any fully enrolled and attending student.
-Check out the services below and call the center at 257-2488 to make an appointment or register online today!

-Wed, April 3, 10 & 17 from 3-5 pm
+Group B: Thursdays, April 3, 10 17 from 4-5:30pm

 Individual Career Counseling:attendance at one of the previously mentioned services is a pre-requisite.
 Counseling will include assessments in all areas of skills and abilities, work related interests, temperament, personal and work related values as well as processing of assessment results, and individualized counseling as follow up.
 Call 318-257-2488 to schedule an appointment today.

 EDCI289B- Introduction to Career Development: taught Winter and Spring quarters only, this 2 hour (for credit) course provides students with an opportunity to learn and develop the necessary skills to engage in life/career planning.
 Participants in the course will learn career concepts and applications focusing on self-assessment, occupational exploration, and decision-making.
 Participants will also evaluate social conditions affecting career development, focusing on social, economic, family, and organizational changes affecting careers.
 Finally, participants will implement a strategic career plan, possessing employability skills and strategies for implementing academic/career development plans.